Food For All Nonprofit, Organic, Community Permaculture Farm and Food Forest:

 I have been farming for most of my life and I have spent years researching sustainable agriculture, ecosystems, and pollution.
 I studied sustainable agriculture at Warren Wilson Farm College and worked on the garden and carpentry crews there, which was a very valuable experience overall.
 I have also volunteered many times at nonprofit farms like Gaining Ground in Concord Massachusetts, which grows 50,000 pounds of food every year for free for food banks, schools, and homeless shelters.
 I have also interned on a CSA in Vermont, helped teach a class on agriculture at Buncombe high school, run my own nonprofit garden in my backyard (a miniature version of this plan), volunteered many times at Roger William’s community garden and food forest, and I graduated from URI’s Master Gardener course with a grade of 97 .
 I have learned through my research and experiences that food and water are not distributed based on need, but instead they are distributed to the highest bidders who are often more concerned with profit than ecological or human well-being.
 This is largely why so people still die of malnutrition, water-borne illnesses, and dehydration.
 According to Environmental Science (2014): “1.1 billion people lack access to safe drinking water.
 2.6 billion do not have access to adequate sanitation services, and more than 1.8 million deaths are traced to waterborne diseases (mostly in children under five).”

 I want to change this as much as I can.
-What I propose to meet this goal is to construct a model non-profit, organic, permaculture community farms that would employ the most disadvantaged portions of the population and rely on volunteers within the community.
+What I propose to meet this goal is to construct a model, non-profit, organic, permaculture community farm and food forest that would employ the most disadvantaged portions of the population and rely on volunteers within the community.
 I will prioritize individuals who are homeless, unemployed, disabled, disadvantaged, former inmates, those dealing with substance abuse problems, and anyone else pushed to the fringes of society who needs a “hand up.”
 I will also work with those with farming backgrounds and knowledge who refuse to work at corporations like Monsanto because of its lack of concern for sustainability and ethics.

 Food For All will offer free organic produce and seeds to those most at a disadvantage and the same will be offered for sale to those with the means to pay for them who want to support the nonprofit and those it will support.
 The farm will also offer the free opportunity to learn more about sustainable permaculture.
 I want to initially build a series of very small dwellings on the land for under $1000 each using as much natural materials as possible like bamboo, so that those who need housing and are serious about the project will have a place to stay on the farm.
 Regardless of the size of the farm, sustainable growth, permanent ecosystem health, and thriving biodiversity that will meet the needs of others without compromising the needs of future or current generations would remain the primary goals.